tsyael/todo/README.md

-# Steps for helm chart creation - Advanced DevOps course
+# Steps for helm chart creation & uploading to ChartMuseum - Advanced DevOps course

+## Helm chart creation

 (1) Create the new helm chart :